bmingles/deephaven-nodejs-experiments/README.md

-# Deephaven REPL experiments
+# Deephaven JS API in NodeJS

+Examples of consuming Deephaven JS API from NodeJS.

 ## Community Examples

-Examples of consuming Jsapi from a Deephaven Community server.
+Examples of consuming JS API from a Deephaven Community server.

 ### CommonJS Example